andrewtbiehl/kramdown-syntax_tree_sitter/README.md

 against it.
 Also, running `bin/console` starts an interactive prompt that allows for experimentation with the gem.

+This project uses [GitHub Actions](https://github.com/features/actions) workflows to facilitate continuous integration.
+The 'Quality Control' workflow runs any time new commits are pushed to GitHub on any branch.
+This workflow runs the `rubocop`, `test`, and `smoke_test` Rake tasks to verify that new changes meet the project's code quality standards, so it is strongly recommended that these tasks are first run locally against new changes before such changes are pushed.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at